qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          **Build steps**

-         1. Navigate to the following directory:
+         1. Go to the following directory:

             .. container:: nohighlight